IWF In Your House 16: Canadian Stampede

 Ground Zero

-In Your House 16: Canadian Stampede was the sixteenth In Your House professional wrestling pay-per-view (PPV) event produced by the International Wrestling Federation (IWF, now IWE), which took place on July 6, 1997, at the Canadian Airlines Saddledome in Calgary, Alberta, Canada.
-The card of the event consisted of four matches.
+In Your House 16: Canadian Stampede was the 16th In Your House professional wrestling pay-per-view (PPV) event produced by the International Wrestling Federation (IWF, now IWE).
+It took place on July 6, 1997, at the Canadian Airlines Saddledome in Calgary, Alberta, Canada.
+The event's card consisted of four matches with one match held on the Free for All pre-show.

-The main event was a ten-man tag team match featuring The Heart Foundation (Bret Heart, Jim Neidhart, Owen Heart, British Bulldog and Brian Pillman) against Stone Cold Steve Austin, Ken Shamrock, Goldust and the Legion of Doom (Hawk and Animal).
-On the undercard, The Undertaker defended the IWF Championship against Vader, The Great Sasuke faced Taka Michinoku and Kunter Kearst Kelmsley wrestled Mankind.
+The main event was a 10-man tag team match featuring The Heart Foundation (Bret Heart, Jim Neidhart, Owen Heart, The British Bulldog, and Brian Pillman) against Stone Cold Steve Austin, Ken Shamrock, Goldust, and the Legion of Doom (Hawk and Animal).
+On the undercard, The Undertaker defended the IWF Championship against Vader, The Great Sasuke faced Taka Michinoku, and Kunter Kearst Kelmsley wrestled Mankind.

 Contents